 2.If your fingers are free, make a fist and extend digits 10 times every hour while you are awake.
 Fingers tend to get very swollen and stiff after upper extremity (arm/hand) surgery; keep them moving to get the swelling down and maintain your motion.

-3.Do not carry anything heavier than a fork or knife in your operative hand until we talk about it in the office.
+3.Do not carry anything heavier than a fork or knife in your operative hand until your first office visit after surgery.

 4.Dressing: you will be given specific instructions as to whether to remove your dressing.
-If you have a plaster splint or fiberglass cast, leave that until I see you in the office.
-If you have only a soft dressing (after carpal tunnel release or trigger finger release, for example), you may remove your dressing after four days and shower with antimicrobial soap and water.
+If you have a plaster splint or fiberglass cast, leave that until it is removed by during your first office visit after surgery.
+If you have only a soft dressing (after carpal tunnel release or trigger finger release, for example), you may remove your dressing after three days and shower with soap and water.
 Pat your wound dry and apply a dry sterile dressing.
-I recommend reapplying a wrist cock-up splint to your wrist after you remove your carpal tunnel dressing; life will be much more comfortable and it will keep your incision (and everything under it) better protected.
+Following carpal tunnel release, some find that wearing a wrist cock-up splint after the dressing is removed is more comfortable and keeps the incision (and everything under it) better protected.
 Do not apply any creams, oils, or ointments to the incision site.
 Please do not immerse or soak your incision (or pins) in a hot tub, pool, dishwater, or any other standing water.

 5. If you had surgery, you likely were given a prescription for pain medicine.
 Please take your medicine as directed if you need it.
 This medicine can make you dizzy, nauseated, or sleepy, and you should NOT be driving or performing other potentially dangerous activities while taking narcotics.
 If you have trouble with the medication, please call the office and will we try to find an alternative.
 Keep in mind that pharmacies will not fill a prescription for most narcotics over the phone or by fax, so unfortunately, you might need someone to pick up the paper prescription for you if we decide that you should change your medication.